MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

 > [« Step 3](step-3-prepare-pam-server.md)
 > [Step 5 »](step-5-establish-trust-between-priv-corp-forests.md)

-On PAMSRV, sign in as PRIV\Administrator to be able to install MIM Service and Portal and the sample portal web application.
+On PAMSRV, sign in as PRIV\Administrator to be able to install MIM Service.

   > [!NOTE]
   > You must be a domain administrator; if you are not running the following commands as a user who does not have write access to the PRIV domain in AD, the install will not succeed.
 This is because the MIM installation creates a new AD OU “PAM objects”.